-When I’ve read about investing and considered the services of investment advisory firms, I’ve often encountered the term of asset allocation.
+When I read about investing and consider the services of investment advisory firms, I’ve often encountered the term asset allocation.

 What is asset allocation?
 A simple definition: it’s putting my proverbial eggs in multiple, uncorrelated baskets.
 For an investor, this process involves allocating investments among the big three types of asset classes: equities, fixed income instruments, and cash and its equivalents.

 Stocks, bonds, and cash are asset classes

 Equities can come in the form of individual stocks or baskets of stocks as found in mutual funds and exchange-traded funds (ETFs).
 Fixed-income investments are those designed to generate a fixed amount over a certain amount of time, such as individual bonds, bond mutual funds, fixed-income ETFs, certificates of deposit, and money market funds.
 And, cash is money held in FDIC-insured checking and savings accounts.

 The Securities and Exchange Commission (SEC) mentions that there are other asset classes or categories, such as real estate, precious metals, commodities, and private equity.